What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Experiments

 \subsubsection{The Impact of the Width of Text Segments}

-In order to assess the impact of the width of text segments on the detection accuracy, we conduct an additional ablation study on the CTW1500 dataset, as this dataset contains long curved shape text instances, which are sensitive to the setting of text segment width.
+To assess the impact of the width of text segments on detection accuracy, we conducted an additional ablation study on the CTW1500 dataset, as this dataset contains long curved texts that are sensitive to the setting of text segment width.

-Table~\ref{tab:size} shows that a width between 2-6 pixels has achieved the highest F-measure of $86.4\%$.
-It can also be seen that, when the width of text segments is larger than six pixels, the recall rate decreases with the increase of the width.

-We argue this is because that, the wider the text segments are, the more difficult for them to reflect the characteristics of text, such as various spaces between text and characters, which also affects the flexibility of the grouping process.
-Although a width of 1-3 pixels can achieve slightly higher precision of $90.0\%$ with a lower F-measure, there are more text segments generated, increasing the burden of NMS.
-Therefore, the width of text segments is set as 2-6 pixels in our experiments.
+Table~\ref{tab:size} shows that a width between 2-6 pixels achieved the highest F-measure of $86.4\%$.
+It can also be seen that when the width of text segments is larger than 6 pixels, the F-measure decreases.
+We argue that the wider the text segments are, the less well they reflect the characteristics of text, \textit{e.g.}, various spaces between text and characters, and that this affects the flexibility of the grouping process, resulting in poorer performance.
+Although a width of 1-3 pixels achieved slightly higher precision of $90.0\%$, there are more text segments generated, increasing the burden of NMS.
+Therefore, in our experiments the width of text segments was set to 2-6 pixels.